pydantic/logfire/docs/integrations/bigquery.md

 The [Google Cloud BigQuery Python client library][bigquery-pypi] is instrumented with OpenTelemetry out of the box, and all the extra dependencies are already included with **Logfire** by default, so you only need to call `logfire.configure()`.

+??? question "What if I don't want to instrument BigQuery?"
+    Since BigQuery automatically instruments itself, you need to opt-out of instrumentation if you don't want to use it.

+    To do it, you'll need to call [`logfire.suppress_scopes()`][logfire.Logfire.suppress_scopes] with the scope `google.cloud.bigquery.opentelemetry_tracing`.

+    ```python
+    import logfire

+    logfire.configure()
+    logfire.suppress_scopes("google.cloud.bigquery.opentelemetry_tracing")
+    ```

 Let's see an example:

 ```python